jaanae/devops-workshop/Week1.md

 ## Logging in to the CLI

-After installing CLI you can also log in to the OpenShift cluster through the terminal.
-So let's do it now!
+After installing CLI let's log in to the OpenShift cluster through the terminal.

 1. Log in to the Openshift cluster through the interface.
 2. Click on the **question mark** at the top right